Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Sibiu

-Perfectly preserved, Sibiu is an idyllic Transylvanian town that beckons visitors to slow down, relax and enjoy local life on one of the prominent squares.
+Perfectly preserved, Old Town Sibiu is an idyllic Transylvanian town that beckons visitors to slow down, relax and enjoy local life on one of the prominent squares.
 With a handful of incredible sights and an epic gastronomic scene, Sibiu is not to be missed!
 Find out more in our guide of Top Things To Do in Sibiu.

 Figuring Out How Many Days to Spend in Romania